fakero0t/game_city/v1_task_list.md

 ✅ All animations use specified easing (EASE_OUT for entrances, EASE_IN for exits)
 ✅ Completion screen flash is exactly 0.1s
 ✅ Touch targets meet 44x44px minimum
-✅ VocabCatConstants helpers are used for animations where applicable
+✅ VocabZooConstants helpers are used for animations where applicable

 ---